When to start

 Obedience and commands

 General obedience and basic commands will help your puppy to be well-behaved and to listen to you.
-You’ll be more able to handle puppy even in public places, thereby avoiding mishaps and all the while encouraging good manners and general obedience.
+You’ll be more able to handle puppy even in public places, thereby avoiding mishaps and all the while encouraging good manners and good general obedience.

 Classes last for around 1.5 hours and are enjoyable and educational for puppy and owner alike.